rekloud/tinvois-parser/Readme.md

 #### Option 2

 * Base64 encode the content of google_auth.json
-* Run this commend (you might need to remove "\\"'s and put the whole command in one line in Windows)
+* Run this command (you might need to remove "\\"'s and put the whole command in one line in Windows)
 ```
 docker run --name tinvois-parser -d \
     -p 5001:5001 \